michaeljecmen/traderbot/README.md

 if you don't have a lot of money and want to do rapid trading.
 And, of course, zero commission fees.
 This is not an endorsement of Robinhood, which is objectively a shitty company.

+Since I first broke ground on this project Alpaca and TD Ameritrade have also started offering fractional trading via their APIs, so if there's desire for that or I get bored I could port this to either of those platforms.

 ## Installation Process
 The following tutorial assumes you have access to a linux terminal with python3 installed.
 Look up how to do that or talk to me in real life if you